-I came to Grace in the fall of 2010 to begin the Masters in Mental Health Counseling Program.
-As a non-traditional student I remember thinking “will this program really work for me?”
-My worries were immediately proven to be for not; the faculty of the Counseling Department welcomed each student graciously and with intent to speak to each person’s concerns and needs.
-The course work has challenged me both academically and spiritually and I feel well prepared to begin my career as a mental health counselor.
-I will leave Grace when I graduate in May and I will miss the interactions with my professors and classmates, they have been pivotal in expanding my faith during this time of academic training.
-I think that’s what makes Grace’s counseling program so alluring, they rigorously train their students following CACREP standards yet remain accessible to each student and focus on each student’s heart as well.
-I am leaving Grace a changed person; I leave without a doubt that I am a daughter of God That knowledge, above all book and clinical learning, is what will truly provide a compass for my counseling career.
+I came to Grace in the fall of 2010 to begin the Master's in Mental Health Counseling Program.
+As a non-traditional student, I remember thinking, “will this program really work for me?”
+My worries were immediately proven to be for naught.
+The faculty of the Counseling Department welcomed each student graciously and with intent to speak to each person’s concerns and needs.
+The coursework has challenged me both academically and spiritually, and I feel well prepared to begin my career as a mental health counselor.
+I will leave Grace when I graduate in May, and I will miss the interactions with my professors and classmates.
+They have been pivotal in expanding my faith during this time of academic training.
+I think that’s what makes Grace’s counseling program so alluring: they rigorously train their students [according to] CACREP standards, yet remain accessible to each student and focus on each student’s heart as well.
+I am leaving Grace a changed person.
+I leave without a doubt that I am a daughter of God.
+That knowledge, above all book and clinical learning, is what will truly provide a compass for my counseling career.

 It is impossible for me to express accurately how this program has affected not only my professional development, but also who I am becoming as a person.
 Since beginning this stage of my life last fall, I have had the divine opportunity to grow and learn under individuals who are exceptionally equipped to prepare students in the skills and practice of the profession, and, perhaps more importantly, to usher others, as they have me, into the presence of the King where healing is abundant.
 I did not anticipate that my entrance into this program would change me at the depths of my core and I am eternally grateful that I was incredibly wrong.